Will Shafroth

-Will Shafroth (born June 3, 1957) is a conservationist and outdoor recreation enthusiast whose professional career has been in preservation and protection of public lands.
-Since July 2015, Shafroth has served as President and CEO of the National Park Foundation.
+Will Shafroth (born June 3, 1957) is an American conservationist and outdoor recreation enthusiast whose professional career has been in preservation and protection of public lands.
+Since July 2015, Shafroth has served as president and CEO of the National Park Foundation.

 Shafroth has been a board member for The Water Institute of the Gulf since 2013.
 He previously served as a board member of the Land Trust Alliance, the Resources Legacy Fund, the National Fish and Wildlife Foundation and as commissioner of the Marin County Planning Commission.

 Early life

 Shafroth is a fourth-generation Coloradan, born in Denver and raised in Arapahoe County.
 His great-grandfather, John F. Shafroth, was a former member of the US House, US Senate, and the Governor of Colorado, and best remembered as the author of the Antiquities Act.
 He was also an author of the Jones Shafroth Act, which gave Puerto Ricans US citizenship.

 In 1980, Shafroth received a Bachelor of Arts degree in Political Science and Environmental Studies from the University of California at Santa Barbara, followed by a Master of Public Administration from Harvard Kennedy School in 1991.